 I’m not sure yet if I’m giving up alcohol for life or whether it is for these 12 months, but I’m loving the advantages of alcohol-free life so far.
 It’s different, and not always easy, but better.

 I know this is a heavy, complex topic.
 Again I want to reiterate that I support individual choices, and I have nothing against drinking in a safe and responsible way.
 What I have experienced, and maybe you have too, is that wine o’clock can creep up on you and start to become a bit of a problem.
 If you are starting to get concerned about your drinking, as I was mine, it may be time to pause and have an honest conversation or reach out for support.

-There are some great resources on the Sober In The Country’s website as a place to start.
+There are some great resources online as a place to start.
 Please also reach out to me if I can support you with a listening ear.
 I am not a professional in the addiction space, but together we can become aware of your thoughts, feelings, and behavior related to alcohol, and take it from there.
 Please don’t struggle with wine o’clock alone because you are not alone.”